Wolwedans Dunes Lodge set on a ridge…

 Wolwedans Dunes Lodge is one of four camps in the Wolwedans Collection, the others being Wolwedans Dune Camp, Wolwedans Private Camp and the luxurious Boulders Camp.

-Accommodation at Dunes Lodge is made up predominantly of wooden chalets, but there’s also a separate and more secluded suite.
+Accommodation at Dunes Lodge is made up predominantly of wooden chalets, one suitable for a family, but there's also a separate and more secluded suite.

 Each chalet has an en-suite bathroom with a shower, flush toilet and twin handbasins.
 Complimentary soaps, lotions and small vanity kits are thoughtful extra touches.

 - The family chalet is in the same style as the other wooden chalets, but has two bedrooms sharing the bathroom and other facilities.
-The second bedroom is separated from the master room by a canvas wall, which we thought on our last visit in May 2016 would make it ideal for families with small children.
+The second bedroom is separated from the master room by a canvas wall, which would make it ideal for families with small children.

-For an extra cost, Wolwedans Dunes Lodge also offers massages, and can book scenic flights and hot-air ballooning.
-They also offer weddings – as witnessed by the wedding photos displayed on the walls in the lounge.
+For an extra cost, Wolwedans Dunes Lodge also offers massages, which can be even taken in the dunes.
+Scenic flights and hot-air ballooning can booked, too, although the distance involved to the hot-air ballooning launch site makes for a very early start.
+The lodge also offers weddings – as witnessed by the wedding photos displayed on the walls in the lounge.